awsdocs/aws-kms-developer-guide/doc_source/programming-key-policies.md

 ------
 #### [ PowerShell ]

-To set a key policy for a CMK, use the [Write\-KMSKeyPolicy](https://docs.aws.amazon.com/powershell/latest/reference/items/Write-KMSKeyPolicy.html) cmdlet\.
+To set a key policy for a KMS key, use the [Write\-KMSKeyPolicy](https://docs.aws.amazon.com/powershell/latest/reference/items/Write-KMSKeyPolicy.html) cmdlet\.
 This cmdlet doesn't return any output\.
 To verify that the command was effective, use the [Get\-KMSKeyPolicy](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-KMSKeyPolicy.html) cmdlet\.

 The `Policy` parameter takes a string\.
 Enclose the string in single quotes to make it a literal string\.
 You don't have to use continuation characters or escape characters in the literal string\.

 ```
-# Set a key policy for a CMK
+# Set a key policy for a KMS key

 # Replace the following example key ARN with a valid key ID or key ARN
 $keyId = 'arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab'